Beer During Covid Times

 Steel Toe Brewing in St. Louis Park is one of my favorites.
 They have opened their outside patio up by adding part of the parking lot, and work on a first-come basis for seating.
 I’m less of a fan of this as opposed to reservations, since we drive in from Waconia and don’t want to drive all the way into town and be turned away or have a long wait.
 Our visit to Steel Toe was still very easy, with only a few minutes wait until someone else left.
 The poor server taking orders and doing seating at the front of the patio was also in charge of cleaning tables, sanitizing drink menus, etc. They were having you buy beers and Damson No 12 when you checked in, giving you a ticket, and then filling them inside (with mask).
 With the recent across the bar mandate, I’m guessing this has changed.
 Our time here was nice, relaxed, quiet.
 Almost too quiet!
 With social distanced tables and smaller groups, all of these taproom visits just seem a little surreal and not quite the same as the old days.

 Indeed was our first taproom to visit and set the bar high for us.
 With masking indoors, reservation times, and strong cleaning of tables and menus, they were ahead of the game.
+To ensure that such establishments are thoroughly cleaned and sanitized, professionals like Modern Maids Cleaning can be contacted.
 Using plastic cups to prevent need for cleaning glassware, and potential exposure risk, this was not quite as nice as sipping from the appropriate glassware.
 But I get it.
 We did see them allow the table behind us to stay past their reservation block since it was not busy, but when people showed up to get seating, they did roust them.
 Service was very polite and plenty of postings explained the policies in a fun and non-confrontational way.

 Indeed also has a good humor about their signage!
 We have returned to the taproom since I wrote the first bit and things have changed a bit since then.
 They are now only able to do tableside service, but still are doing a great job of social distancing.
 And real glassware is back!